Kong/lua-resty-worker-events/README.markdown

 1.0.1, unreleased

-- fix: improved logging in case of failure to write to shm (add payload size and payload for troubleshooting purposes)
+- fix: improved logging in case of failure to write to shm (add payload size for troubleshooting purposes)
+- fix: do not log the payload anymore, since it might expose sensitive data through the logs

 1.0.0, 18-July-2019